ByNoMeans/Bash-Prompt/README.md

 1. **DO NOT USE CYGWIN!
 It contains unavoidable prompt-wrapping issues.
 Uninstall and remove it from your PATH.**
 2. Install [MinGW](https://sourceforge.net/projects/mingw/) and add `C:\Program Files\Git\bin` and `C:\MinGW\bin` to your PATH instead.
-3. Install [Nodist](https://github.com/nullivex/nodist) to create NodeJS support.
+3. Install [Nodist](https://github.com/nullivex/nodist) to create NodeJS version(s) support.
 For me, tools like [nvm-for-windows](https://github.com/coreybutler/nvm-windows) couldn't even launch the console.

 ## Installation